 How Multnomah County Purchases Goods & Services

-The County purchases supplies, equipment and services (including public improvements and professional services) necessary to operate and support jails, health clinics, office buildings, libraries, animal control and law enforcement.
+The County purchases supplies, equipment and services (including public improvements and professional services) necessary to operate and support jails, health clinics, office buildings, libraries, animal services, elections and law enforcement.
 The following are procurement methods Multnomah County uses:

 How does the County's Procurement system work?

 CHAPTER 279A, B AND C of the State of Oregon Statutes governs all public purchasing in the state.
 Multnomah County Public Contract Review Board (PCRB) Administrative Rules (ARs) and county Administrative Procedures (APs) guide specific County purchases and exemptions.
 These laws and rules are to assure that business conducted with vendors is fair, ethical and competitive.
 The following are methods and types of County purchases:

 Limited Purchase Orders (LPO) $10,000 or less: County Departments are authorized to issue an LPO independently of the Purchasing Section.